 C. To record a telephone message, go to the recording telephone (next to the Imp in the back room) and follow the instructions posted there.
-Make sure you specify Maxc1 or Maxc2 in the message.

 The system will automatically start notifying users of the impending downtime beginning one hour before it is to occur.
 When the zero hour arrives, all jobs will be forcibly logged out except any job logged in on the Maxc controlling terminal, new logins will be prevented, and "Shutdown Complete" will type out on the Maxc console.
 If there are now no jobs logged in, Tenex will shortly hit a BUGCHK (EDDT breakpoint) at SWHLT1, at which point Tenex is properly halted.